alejandrotoledoweb/whale_and_jaguar_challenge/README.md

 - Name or partial name of the country
 - Full name of the country
 - Code of the country
-- By three code of the country
+- By three codes of the country
+- Currency
+- Languages
+- Capital
+- Calling Code
+- Region
+- Regional Bloc

 ## Built With